James Kitson, 1st Baron Airedale: Death

 Airedale died following a heart attack in Paris at the Hotel Meurice on 16 March 1911.
 He had been returning home by train from the south of France.
 His funeral service was held at Mill Hill Chapel on 22 March before his body was taken for burial to Roundhay Church along a route lined by 4000 workpeople.
 A subsequent memorial service at St Margaret's Church in Westminster was attended by a hundred MPs.

 Mill Hill Chapel

 The Kitsons were closely linked to Mill Hill Chapel in Leeds City Square.
 In 1897 Kitson paid for an extension to the vestry.
 William Morris designed a window which was dedicated to his mother Ann Kitson who died in 1865.
 Archibald Keightley Nicholson created a memorial window to Lord Airedale representing the continuation of Christianity.
 In the early-20th century Lord Airedale was a member of the chapel's small, politically active and very influential congregation.
 Kitson contributed to a Parliamentary inquiry into the Religious Education for Dissenting Protestants in 1899.

 Family

-Kitson married Emily Christina Cliff (1837–1873) on 20 September 1860.
+Kitson married Emily Christina Cliff (1837–1873), daughter of Joseph Cliff, Wortley, Leeds on 20 September 1860.
 Emily was involved in the establishment of the Yorkshire Ladies Council of Education alongside Frances Lupton.
 Kitson and his wife Emily had issue: